ShubhadeepSadhukhan1993/fastSF/paper.md

 Turbulence is a complex phenomenon in fluid dynamics involving nonlinear interactions between multiple scales.
 Structure function is a popular diagnostics tool to study the statistical properties of turbulent flows [@Kolmogorov:Dissipation; @Kolmogorov:Structure; @Frisch:book].
 Some of the earlier works comprising of such analysis are those of @Gotoh:PF2002, @Kaneda:PF2003, and @Ishihara:ARFM2009 for three-dimensional (3D) hydrodynamic turbulence; @Yeung:PF2005 and @Ray:NJP2008 for passive scalar turbulence; @Biferale:NJP2004 for two-dimensional (2D) hydrodynamic turbulence; and @Kunnen:PRE2008, @Kaczorowski:JFM2013, and @Bhattacharya:PF2019 for turbulent thermal convection.
 Structure functions are two-point statistical quantities; thus, an accurate computation of these quantities requires averaging over many points.
 However, incorporation of a large number of points makes the computations very expensive and challenging.
 Therefore, we require an efficient parallel code for accurate computation of structure functions.
 In this paper, we describe the design and validation of the results of ``fastSF``, a parallel code to compute the structure functions for a given velocity or scalar field.

- ``fastSF``, written in C++, is an application for efficiently computing the structure functions of scalar and vector fields on Cartesian grids of a 2D or 3D periodic box, stored as HDF5 files.
+ ``fastSF``, written in C++, is an application for computing the structure functions of scalar and vector fields on Cartesian grids of a 2D or 3D periodic box, stored as HDF5 files.
 The code employs MPI (Message Passing Interface) parallelization with equal load distribution and vectorization for efficiency on SIMD architectures.
 The user can select the range of the orders of the structure functions to be computed and the computed structure functions are written to HDF5 files that can be further processed by the user.

 We are not aware of any other open soure or commercial packages for computing structure functions; prior studies have relied on in-house software that was never publicly released.
 As an open source package, `fastSF` provides a standard high-performance implementation and thus facilitates wider use of structure functions.